Ruin Theory for User Association and Energy Optimization in Multi-access Edge Computing: System Model

-In the considered system model, the user chooses the closest (i.e., highest channel gain) MEC server to offload the task in the user association phase because of fixed-inter MEC interference.
+In the user association phase, the channel gain depends mainly on the distance between users and MEC servers as the inter-MEC interference is fixed.
+Thus, users choose the closest MEC server to offload their tasks.
 However, the latency of task execution increases if the chosen MEC server has less available buffer size than the offloaded task.
 Thus, here, we consider that the channel gain and the available buffer size of the MEC server impact the user association.

-We discuss our proposed framework for user association and task offloading for the considered system model in detail in the next section.
-The probability of ruin-based preference profile supervises the association process in the \emph{user association phase} to ensure the system reliability.
-After user association is established, the optimal offloading of the data bits is performed during a \emph{task offloading phase} with the goal of minimizing the total energy consumption of users.
+For the available buffer size of MEC server, we consider the aforementioned queuing model with maximum queue length.
+Moreover, we further contemplate the possibility of lack of free buffer capacity at time $t$, and we use the bankruptcy possibility of free buffer capacity estimated by ruin theory \cite{nie_dickson_li_2011} as an important factor for the user association phase.
+Particularly, we build a ruin probability-based preference list that is used by the MEC server to be associated with the best user set.